Revised and updated on May 17, 2022.

 It became a very unfortunate habit, and went on for far too long.
 This was during a time when the father of my children was behaving very badly, and I was dealing with things like death threats, etc., things for which I should have been seeing a counselor and disengaging from several toxic people, including “S” and the abusive lover.

 A few years later I became involved with a man who was a self-described black sheep of the family.
 He turned out to be a loser and a con artist.
 I began to try and disengage with minimal damage, and it wasn’t working.
-“S” actually took his side in our dispute.
-She revealed to him a lot of my personal history that was none of his business, nor was it moral or ethical for her to reveal those very private things she’d been told in confidence.
+“S” actually took his side in our dispute without knowing the full story – indeed, hardly anything.
+She revealed to this person a lot of my personal history that was none of his business, nor was it moral or ethical for her to reveal those very private things she’d been told by me in confidence.

 “S” also had a female neighbor who held herself out to be a psychic.
 I did not like this woman’s energy and I didn’t care for her attitude and demeanor at all.
 This woman, this self-described “psychic,” told me after hearing all the gory details about the man, that I would end up marrying him and be very happy.
 Huh?
-(I was not in love with the man, nor was I intimately involved with him.)
-That woman had an agenda, and it definitely wasn’t in my best interests.
-I was a sucker then (a masochistic glutton for punishment), but not that big a sucker.
+(I was not in love with the man, nor was I intimately involved with him and I certainly did not want to marry him.)
+That woman had an agenda, and it definitely was not in my best interests.
+I was a sucker back then (a masochistic glutton for punishment), but not that big a sucker.

-Looking back, I see that the things I had noticed as I got to know “S” were actually red flags.
+Looking back, I see that things I had noticed when I first got to know “S” were actually Red Flags.
 First of all, “S” had become a 16 year old unwed mother in the late 1950’s and had been been kicked out of the house by her moralistic parents.
 She’d gone on to marry the high school boyfriend, and had another child.
 She became a single mom, a drug addict, kicked the habit fairly soon, had a third child out of wedlock and gave her up for adoption, became an alcoholic for a while, met a guy at AA who was a drug addict/alcoholic/con man bum, proceeded to marry him, got Hep C from him, got cured… there’s a whole lot more… you get the picture.

-One other thing comes to mind that was a huge red flag, had I really paid attention: “S” told me that she regularly used to steal others women’s boyfriends and not give a damn about it.
+Another thing comes to mind that was a huge red flag, had I really paid attention: “S” told me that when she was much younger she regularly used to steal others women’s boyfriends and not give a damn about it.
 She was quite cavalier in describing the various scenarios.
-Looking back, she was simply bragging.
+Looking back, it is obvious that “S” was bragging.

 In recent years I’ve occasionally wondered why S’s attitude toward me changed as time went on.
-She had gone from a really fun friend to a critical, nasty, verbally abusive person.
-There wasn’t any reason in her life that caused that.
-In fact, her life got a whole lot better while we were friends.
-She’d received an inheritance, bought a nice big mobile home, bought a new car, got a better-paying job.
+She had gone from a really fun friend to a critical, nasty, verbally abusive jerk.
+There wasn’t any reason in her life that had caused this.
+In fact, “S’s” life got a whole lot better while we were friends.
+She’d received an inheritance, bought a nice mobile home in a nice area, bought a new vehicle, got a better-paying job.
 Her life was going very well, while my had gotten worse.

-I finally realized that I had to take responsibility for how I had conducted myself in the friendship.
-So even though “S” had some nasty consciousness and very unpleasant attitudes and behaviors (and she’d probably been told bogus things about me by the “psychic” neighbor which contributed to S’s attitude change toward me — the neighbor clearly had an agenda, which was to get rid of me and have S to herself; those details are not described here) I still had to realize, admit and change the things I was doing that initiated and perpetuated the problem.
+I finally realized that I had to take responsibility for how I had conducted myself in the friendship with “S”.
+Even though “S” had some nasty consciousness and very unpleasant attitudes and behaviors (and she’d likely been told bogus things about me by the “psychic” neighbor which no doubt contributed to S’s change in attitude and behavior toward me — the neighbor clearly had an agenda, which was to get rid of me and have S to herself; those details are not described here) I still had to realize, admit and change the things I was doing that initiated and perpetuated the problem.

 By the time we realize the extent of such a problem, it usually means we have to move on.
 Once patterns become ingrained, relationships are very difficult to change.
 My pattern had always been to stay in abusive relationships and try to make the other person be better; to see the error of their ways and change.
-I cut them a lot of slack and was afraid to confront them (and they never apologized for their behavior), therefore, the abuse continued to the point where things were so bad that there was no hope of improvement.
+I always cut them a lot of slack and I was afraid to confront them (and they never apologized for their behavior.
+Therefore, the abuse continued to the point where things were so bad that there was no hope of improvement and the relationship or friendship had to end.

-We allow them to feed on us, often unaware that they are doing so.
+We allow these psychic vampires to feed on us, often unaware that they are doing so.
 Then we discover what’s happening.
 First we make excuses.
 Then we try to get them to change.
 Then we finally realize that these people don’t belong in our lives, and we’re left picking up all the pieces while wondering what happened and why.

 It’s as simple as that.
 They abuse, you’re gone.
 They behave properly, you continue to nurture the friendship.